mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 Signature `(proc_fn, fn_args, cache_file_name) -> result`

 - where `proc_fn(fn_args...) -> result` does the calculation.
 - and `cache_file_name` is the path to the file doing the caching.
 This would probably need to be a file-type which can store arbitrary data.
+Probably the file could go into `data/cache` or `results/intermediate`.

-Note: this is slowly venturing into the area of diminishing returns of hand-rolled data management tools.
+Note, this is slowly venturing into the area of diminishing returns of hand-rolled data management tools.

 ## T14
 ### Get the data and set model parameters (could be worked on concurrently with T15)